cloudflare/cloudflare-docs/content/support/Traffic/Health Checks/_index.md

 # Welcome to the Traffic - Health Checks Support section

-Below you will find links off to the relavent sections for Traffic - Health Checks Support focused material
+Below you will find links to the relevant sections for Traffic - Health Checks support-focused material.

 {{<directory-listing>}}